bunnymatic/mau/README.md

 Hopefully, once we get away from Rails 2.3.x we won't have to worry about this so much.

+# Keys for external connections

+You'll need to create a `config/config.keys.yml` file - use config.keys.yml.example as a starting point.

 # Cloud Resources Used